Sharp weighted Strichartz estimates and critical inhomogeneous Hartree equations: Introduction

 if $\|u_0\|_{H^s}$ is sufficiently small.
 Furthermore, the solution scatters in $ H^s$, i.e., there exists $\phi \in H^s$ such that

 \end{thm}

+When $n\ge3$ the small data global existence and scattering for the energy-critical case of \eqref{HE} with potential was recently addressed in \cite{KS}.
+The scattering for non-small data was treated in \cite{GX} for the energy-critical case when $n=3$ and $u_0\in \dot{H}^1$, and was handled in \cite{GW2} for the $\dot H^{\frac12}$ critical focusing homogeneous equation \eqref{HE} with $b=0$ when $n=5$ and $u_0\in H^1(\subset H^{1/2})$ is radial.

 The common difficulty in the case $s<0$ comes from deriving a contraction from the nonlinearity since fractional Leibnitz and chain rules are not applicable well with derivative of negative order.
 To overcome this problem, we take advantage of smoothing effect in the weighted setting \eqref{1} when $s<0$.
-Indeed, we can deduce some inhomogeneous estimates without involving any derivative from applying the Christ-Kiselev Lemma \cite{CK} to \eqref{1}.
-The inhomogeneous estimates not only make the Leibnitz and chain rules superfluous, but also make it easier to utilize the contraction mapping principle.
-As a result, we obtain the following local well-posedness result in the critical case below $L^2$ and the corresponding scattering results.
+Indeed, \eqref{1} is equivalent to